jhen0409/react-native-debugger/docs/debugger-integration.md

 # Debugger integration

-The Debugger part is referenced from [react-native](https://github.com/facebook/react-native/blob/master/local-cli/server/util/) debugger-ui.
+The Debugger worker is referenced from [react-native](https://github.com/facebook/react-native/blob/master/local-cli/server/util/) debugger-ui.

+## Multiple React Native pakcager (custom port) support

+We can use [`react-native-debugger-open`](../npm-package) package to detect RN packager port, it will open an another window automatically if another debugger workers are running.

+If you don't use [the npm package](../npm-package) and want to change port, click `Debugger` -> `New Window` (`Command⌘ + T` for macOS, `Ctrl + T` for Linux / Windows) in application menu, you need to type an another RN packager port.

+For macOS (10.12+), it used native tabs feature, see [the support page](https://support.apple.com/en-us/HT206998) for known how to use and setting.

 ## Developer menu integration

-RNDebugger have [developer menu](https://facebook.github.io/react-native/docs/debugging.html#accessing-the-in-app-developer-menu) of React Native integration:
+We have [developer menu](https://facebook.github.io/react-native/docs/debugging.html#accessing-the-in-app-developer-menu) of React Native integration:

 ![Dev menu](https://cloud.githubusercontent.com/assets/3001525/25920996/5c488966-3606-11e7-8d0c-cb564671067b.gif)